 Many of the resources on this site are from the public domain (meaning they were printed before the 1920s and are now free of charge as they’ve run out of copyright).

 Having found that there were almost too many free home education resources, the author created her website in an endeavor to organize the free resources.
 Hence, they were in a useable, ordered pile.
 This seems like a problem most home-educating parents might face – especially if they’re figuring out their own specialized curriculum.
 So, An Old Fashioned Education provides a good resource that shouldn’t overwhelm us (compared to if we were to go looking for free resources ourselves).

 While I’m not thrilled with the prospect of an education that’s mostly conducted online, you can pretty much do this with the Khan Academy.

 The great thing about KA is that you can track your progress as you go.
 You can see the problems you’re struggling with and the ones you’re breezing through.
 That’s almost unheard of in a free homeschooling curriculum package!

-Like the Khan Academy, Hippo Campus is another broad collection of videos targeted to high-school and college-level students.
+Like the Khan Academy, Hippo Campus is another broad video collection targeted at high-school and college-level students.
 They boast over 7,000 videos (with links to the Khan Academy) in 13 subject areas.
-Hippo Campus is an open resource for public learning (meaning you don’t need to login to access the content).
+In addition, Hippo Campus is an open resource for public learning (meaning you don’t need to log in to access the content).